William Contreras Player Props: Brewers vs. Rockies

-The Milwaukee Brewers, including William Contreras and his .558 slugging percentage over his past 10 games, battle starting pitcher Peter Lambert and the Colorado Rockies at American Family Field, Monday at 8:10 PM ET.
+The Milwaukee Brewers, including William Contreras and his .581 slugging percentage over his past 10 games, take on starting pitcher Kyle Freeland and the Colorado Rockies at American Family Field, Tuesday at 8:10 PM ET.

-In his last appearance, he had two hits (going 2-for-3 with a double) against the Pirates.
+He collected three RBI (going 3-for-5 with a double) in his previous game against the Rockies.

 William Contreras Game Info & Props vs. the Rockies